Guide to FOGO: The Fear of Going Out

 4. Visualize a Positive Experience

 You might have heard of the idea of thinking something into existence or manifesting your desires or goals.
-These types of actions may help you have a positive experience when you leave your home to attend a social gathering and cope with the fear of going out.
+These types of actions may help you have a good experience when you leave your home to attend a social gathering and cope with FOGO.

-Take a moment, and instead of imagining the worst outcome that could happen if you go out in public, think about how enjoyable the outing may be.
-Visualize you and your friends smiling, having fun and feeling relieved to finally be back in the world again after a year of staying inside.
-Flooding your mind with these positive thoughts may help shift your perspective on leaving your home and help you find ways to manage your anxiety in social situations.
+Take a moment, and instead of imagining the worst outcome, think about how enjoyable the outing may be.
+Visualize yourself smiling, having fun with your friends, and feeling relieved to finally enjoy being out and about.
+Flooding your mind with these positive thoughts may help shift your perspective on leaving the house and help you find ways to manage your anxiety in social situations.

-If you’re out and begin to feel anxious or like you’re going to have a panic attack, breathing exercises can be a method you use to cope.
-Your breathing pattern may be the first thing you notice when you start to feel anxious.
-A physical symptom that people experience is shortness of breath or hyperventilation, and experiencing this in public is not ideal for a person who is nervous about going out of the house after COVID-19.
+If you’re out and begin to feel anxious or like you’re going to have a panic attack, your breathing pattern may be the first thing you notice.
+A physical symptom people experience is shortness of breath or hyperventilation — going through this in public can be very distressing.
+It may even reinforce someone’s fear about leaving the house.

-Anxiety and panic attacks may sometimes bring up negative thoughts or perceptions that you derive from your fears.
-Your symptoms may become intense and frighten you to the point where you think you’re losing control or something bad will happen to you.
-The combination of these negative thoughts and intense symptoms may heighten when you’re in public.
-If you want to gain control of these thoughts and feelings, it’s important to increase your awareness.
+Anxiety and panic attacks may sometimes bring up negative thoughts or perceptions driven by your fears.
+Your symptoms may become intense and frighten you to the point where you think you’re losing control or something bad will happen to you, especially when you’re in public.

-In order to increase your awareness of your thoughts, you’ll need to learn how to practice mindfulness.
+You can gain control of these thoughts and feelings by increasing your awareness of what you are thinking.
+One way to do so is to learn to practice mindfulness.
 Using this method may help you recognize your emotions and thoughts before they control your behaviors.
-Being self-aware can help you remind yourself that you’re going to be OK when you’re experiencing unpleasant feelings of anxiety or a panic attack.
+Being self-aware can help you remind yourself that you’re going to be OK when you feel overwhelmed.

 What Is Agoraphobia?